pkgdist/gist-scan/README.md

 ---

-### 4. Combine search for a specific term and delete matched gists (with confirmation):
+### 4. Combine search for a specific term and delete matched gists (with confirmation)

 ```bash
 gist-scan --term "password" --delete